Kulalani Village

 No analysis available

-18 of 20 current MLS listings list SEWER as included in association fees.
-Public remarks do not mention sewer explicitly, so the conclusion is primarily driven by consistent MLS checkbox data across multiple listings rather than agent remarks.
+18 of 20 current MLS listings list WATER as included in association fees.
+Public remarks do not state 'water included' verbatim, so the evidence is primarily from repeated MLS checkbox entries across many agents rather than explicit remarks, supporting a moderate-confidence inclusion of water in the fees.

 No analysis available